astrapy/ArduinoColorbotValorant/README.md

 6. **In-Game Settings**:
    - I prefer my ingame sens to **0.45**.
    - Make sure to change enemy outline to **Purple**.

+For help you can join my discord server.

+## ⚠️ DISCLAIMER / NOTES

+- **Compatibility**: This software is designed for Arduino Leonardo boards only (you will need an usb host shield aswell).
+- **Undetected**: I used it myself for around 6 months without a ban.
+But use it at your own risk.
+- **Responsibility**: This software is intended for educational purposes only.
+I am not responsible for any account bans, penalties, or any other consequences that may result from using this tool.
+Use it at your own risk and be aware of the potential implications.